wi-feye/wifeye-sniffer/raspberry/README.md

 Set environment variables on file **.env**:
 - ENDPOINT: server endpoint
 - TIME_GAP_SECONDS: gap of time in seconds to store scans before send them to the endpoint server
+- MODE: set value DIRECT to connect device directly to zdm cloud.
+If value is different all payloads are sent to wifeye server

 ## Run
 To set device to monitor mode run script: